 Keep Cleaning Supplies and Masks On-Hand

-Face-masks that cover both the nose and mouth.
+Face masks cover both the nose and mouth.
 There are a variety of masks, ranging from surgical, and home-improvement masks.
 Even masks you may wear while outdoors working in your yard.
 Doctors point out that a surgical mask makes for the best usage while at home.
 However, due to shortages, scarves tied securely around the face are acceptable.
 Bleach, hand sanitizer, laundry detergent, bar soap or liquid, latex, or nitrile rubber gloves are also ideal to have in your kit.
 These are critical items you should use when entering a sick room to do laundry.
-Use hot water along with soap, cleaning surfaces, and for washing, bedding to optimize the sterilization process.
+Use hot water along with soap, cleaning surfaces, and for washing, and bedding to optimize the sterilization process.

 You want to make sure the person or persons who are in the designated isolation room have their supply of disinfecting supplies.
 This includes wipes, paper towels, soap, and warm water.

 If the person or persons you’re caring for must leave their designated safe room for any reason, they must wear a mask or something that securely covers their mouth and nose.
 They should only leave the area if they do not have access to a restroom dedicated solely for their use.
-Wearing glasses or goggles can also help prevent droplets acting as another barrier in the event someone who is sick.
+Wearing glasses or goggles can also help prevent droplets from acting as another barrier in the event someone is sick.
 Especially when someone unexpectedly sneezes, or coughs.
 This can both send contaminated airborne droplets out, and potentially infect others.